zom-bi/docker-ldap/README.md

-## slapd
+## ldap
-Slapd offers a LDAP server, which we mostly use for authentication of various services.
+ldap offers a LDAP server, which we mostly use for authentication of various services.
 Therefore, a lot of services have a direct (or indirect) dependency on this image.